 Personnel management is essential to the Company's operational efficiency.
 The Nomination and Remuneration Committee makes recommendations to the Board of Directors on the matters within its remit relating to the appointment, remuneration, training and development of the Company employees.
 The key appointment principles require that candidates possess strong qualifications to perform their roles successfully and have the skills needed to pursue the Company's strategic goals in their area of responsibility.

 18 meetings

-held by the Nomination and Remuneration
+the Remuneration Committee was held in 2024

-Committee

 Succession planning